vacp2p/rfc/waku.md

 ## Additional capabilities

 Waku supports multiple capabilities.
-These include light node, rate limting, mailserver (client and server) and bridging of traffic.
+These include light node, rate limiting, mailserver (client and server) and bridging of traffic.
 Here we list these capabilities, how they are identified, what properties they have and what invariants they must maintain.

 ### Light node